thruthesky/fireflutter/docs/CATEGORY.md

 ## Features

-- Admins can do basic create, update, or delete categories functions.
+- Admins can do basic create, and update categories functions.

 ## Model